-English Levels A1 to C2: What They Mean and Their Equivalents
+English Levels A1 to C2: CEFR, Cambridge, IELTS Compared

-English Levels A1 to C2: What They Mean and Their Equivalents
+English Levels A1 to C2: CEFR, Cambridge, IELTS Compared

-But what do these levels actually mean?
-And how do they translate to real-world professional ability?
-Here is a practical guide.
+But what do these levels actually mean in practice?
+And which level do you genuinely need for your role?
+Here is a clear, practical guide.

 The six CEFR levels explained